KevinH1025/GridCheck/README.md

    ```bash
    mavlink status
    ```
    You should see 4 instances.
 Make sure: Instance 0 is bound to port `14551` and Broadcast is enabled.
-If not, restart the MAVLink instance manually:
+If not, restart the MAVLink instance manually, in PX4 shell run:
    ```bash
    # Replace PORT with the actual port (e.g. 18570)
    mavlink stop -u PORT